omarijoel2/rural_mis_dss/replit.md

 ## Application Structure

-The project employs a monorepo structure comprising `/client` (React frontend), `/server` (Express.js backend for serving React and API proxying), `/api` (Laravel API backend), and `/shared` (shared TypeScript schemas).
-It uses Vite for the frontend and esbuild for the Node.js backend.
+The project uses a monorepo structure with `/client` (React frontend), `/server` (Express.js backend for React serving and API proxying), `/api` (Laravel API backend), and `/shared` (shared TypeScript schemas).
+It leverages Vite for the frontend and esbuild for the Node.js backend.

 ## Technology Stack